Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-v3_fHKQqX24.md

 ### Transcript

-> done this yeah what length will the new ziplines cap at no idea man that's uh no i don't know well i mean yeah they're not zip lines though are they just power lines yeah they're power lines so yeah should be same length that's power lines
+> done this yeah what length will the new ziplines cap at no idea man that's, no i don't know well i mean yeah they're not zip lines though are they just power lines yeah they're power lines so yeah should be same length that's power lines